13 Small Gestures For When You Want to Show A Colleague You Care

 Freelance writer, mom of four.

-It’s easy to go overboard when buying a gift for someone or trying to show them how much you care.
-Sometimes, you get so wrapped up in impressing someone, you can’t fully convey the message of care and kindness that was intended.
-It doesn’t have to be that hard to let someone know you care about them.
-Sometimes, the smallest gestures of kindness go a long way.
+It’s easy to go overboard when buying a gift or trying to show how much you care about someone.
+You might get so wrapped up in impressing them that you can’t fully convey the message of care and kindness that was intended.
+But it doesn’t have to be that hard to let a colleague or office friend know you care about them.
+Sometimes, small gestures of kindness at the workplace go a long way.

-Moreover, you have to be careful to respect professional boundaries and norms if you are trying to show a colleague or co-worker that you are thinking of them.
+Granted, you have to be careful to respect professional boundaries and norms if you are trying to show a coworker that you are thinking of them.
+That said, we've put together 13 small gestures that are work appropriate and can help you build meaningful relationships.

 Why should you make small gestures?

 As human beings, we not only communicate verbally, but also through our actions.
 Sometimes, all it takes is the smallest gesture to brighten someone’s day.
-Whether it’s a small gesture to show your love to family, or kindness to someone random on the street, engaging in little acts of kindness can make the people around you feel good.
+Whether it’s a small move to show your appreciation to coworkers, or kindness to someone random on the street, engaging in these acts can make the people around you feel good.
 You’ll feel good, too, because of it.

 You can help someone who’s having a bad day.
 You can strengthen the bonds in your relationships.
 You can just do it to be nice.
 It doesn’t take much effort to do these tiny things for others.
-Here are 15 small gestures you can try out in your life:
+Here are 13 small gestures work examples to inspire you:

 Not only does smiling give you a mood boost, but others who see your smile will feel uplifted as well.
 When you smile, you share your happiness with others.
 Make it a true smile, too, one that uses all the muscles in your face.
 A genuine smile can go a long way for someone having a bad day.

-It’s one of those manners driven into us, and hopefully it’s already a habit for you.
+It’s one of those manners drilled into us from an early age, and hopefully it’s already a habit for you.
 When you are entering or exiting a building just before or after someone else, kindly hold the door open for them.
 It takes just an extra five seconds of time, and makes that person feel good.

 Sometimes we zone out without realizing it.
 When we’re tired or have things on our mind, it can be hard to truly listen to others.
 When colleagues open up to us and we don’t really hear what they’re saying, they can feel frustrated and disappointed.
 By working on your active listening skills, you can focus on really being there for others, all by just simply listening better.

-It’s hard when people we love go through challenges and struggles because we don’t know how to help them.
+It’s hard when people we love go through challenges and struggles, because we may not know how to help them.
 There are lots of “wrong” things you can say to someone who is suffering.
-For example, don’t tell someone “it’s ok,” or “you’re overreacting.”
-Instead, simply outright ask what you can do to help.
-If there is a way you can help, they’ll let you know.
+For example, don’t tell someone “it’s OK,” or “you’re overreacting.”
+Instead, let them know you support them and are here to listen, to help in whatever way they need, or even to distract them with a joke if they need it.

 Bust out your apron and get baking.
-Or just pick up a batch of brownies at the grocery store.
+Or just pick up a giant fruit bowl at the grocery store.
 Either way, if you surprise the people in your workplace with a small sweet treat, you’ll have the honor of boosting a bunch of peoples’ days at once.

 The simple gesture of sharing can go a long way.
 Whether it means splitting the last cookie with someone else or donating your time to a group initiative when you weren't asked, it feels good to know you’re helping someone out.